tfabris/CrowCam/README.md

 Usage and Troubleshooting
 ------------------------------------------------------------------------------
-All three scripts should now be running via the Synology Task Manager.
+The scripts should now be running via the Synology Task Manager.

 You can monitor the Synology Log Center, over a long period of time, to see if the scripts are running OK.
 The scripts will not put much information into the